 AFTN includes a facility for distributing messages to multiple addresses.
-The use of this capability is not recommended for MCC to MCC communications since it reduces the effectiveness of message number sequence checking.
+The use of this capability is not recommended for communications from an MCC since it reduces the effectiveness of message number sequence checking.

 4. EXAMPLES OF AFTN MESSAGES

 The following are examples of AFTN messages using the IA5 format: